geraldvormbrock/test/HELP.md

 A UserDto can be defined like that fot the POST and PUT body and the GET result:

 {
-"id": 1,  // Not in the POST or PUT
+"id": 1,
+"gender": "Male",
-"gender": "Male",  // Optional "Male" or "Female" "name": "Dupont",  // Mandatory
+"name": "Dupont",
-"birthday": "2000-10-21", // Mandatory
+"birthday": "2000-10-21",
-"countryName": "France",  // Optional if countryCode is valid "countryCode": "fr",  // Optional if countryName is valid "phoneNumber": "+33610287915"
+"countryName": "France",
+"countryCode": "fr",
+"phoneNumber": "+33610287915"
 }

+id : Not in the POST or PUT
+gender : Optional "Male" or "Female"
+name : Mandatory
+birthday : Mandatory YYYY-MM-DD
+countryName : Optional if countryCode is valid
+countryCode : Optional if countryName is valid phoneNumber : Optional + followed by digits

 The name, birthday and countryOfResidence are mandatory
 The country of residence must contain name or countryCode